Top 10 Tech Influencers in 2021

 ColdFusion delivers fascinating content on our world’s innovative breakthroughs.
 For those who are curious to understand cutting edge technology through decoding secrets to debunking myths, this is the channel to watch.

-Dagogo Altraide analyses tech trends and the unknown stories of the companies behind them.
+Dagogo Altraide analyzes tech trends and the unknown stories of the companies behind them.
 He is interested in all kinds of innovations from AI to blockchain to the secret histories of the most well-known products like the iPhone.
 His videos are engaging, informative, and sure to pique anyone’s curiosity.

 Smartwatches, tablets, headphones… If it’s part of the mobile lifestyle, Michael Fisher reviews it.
 He’s even got a playlist dedicated to “Transportation” where he reviews new electric cars.